ah96/icsr_paper/README.md

 The repository provides the simulation code, RDDL library-domain model, generated evaluation outputs, and user-study materials used for the camera-ready version of the paper.
 The central scenario is a social robot librarian that must decide how to communicate with library visitors under uncertain and user-dependent preferences.

-## Recommended repository name

-**`adaptive-social-robot-explanations`**

-This name is more descriptive than `icsr_repository`, remains understandable outside the conference context, and captures the core contribution: adaptive explanation selection for social robots.

-Alternative shorter names:

-- `adaptive-robot-explanations`
-- `social-robot-explanation-selection`
-- `adaptive-explanation-selection`

 ## Repository structure

 ```text